Photo courtesy of http://liberato.org Ricardo Liberato

 The model pictured below is based on a different principle.

-This proposed method uses each layer of the pyramid as a base for a short ramp that is the height of a single layer of stone.
-A block is dragged up a greased ramps one level high, then levered sideways the width of a ramp to put it in position to dragged up the next ramp.
+This proposed method uses each layer of the pyramid as a base for a short ramp that is the height of a single layer of stone, abut 75cm.
+A block is dragged up the greased ramp then levered sideways the width of a ramp to put it in position to dragged up the next ramp.

 The ramps would be made of wooden timbers, and each block would be strapped to a low sled like a shipping pallet.
 Grease would ease the sled’s slide up the ramp.

-We take it as a given that it is not difficult to construct wooden ramps of adequate strength. today you could make it out of 2×6 lumber from the big box store.
+We take it as a given that it is not difficult to construct wooden ramps of adequate strength.
+Today, you would knock one together out of dimension lumber from the big box store.

 The issues open to question are